 You’ve made a lot of sacrifices to get as far as you have, but that place you’ve arrived at is an empty treatment room devoid of clients.
 You sit at your desk, waiting for those you know you could help to walk in.
 But they are nowhere to be found.

-All the work you did to get your license and set up your business starts to seem meaningless and pointless.
+All the hard work you did to get your massage license and set up your business seems meaningless and pointless.
 You’ve wasted your money and your time.
-You begin to lose your confidence.
+As a result, you begin to lose your confidence.

 And so the cycle begins…

 No confidence… no clients… no money… no confidence… no clients… no money… and so on and so on.

 You doubt that you’ll ever be able to make a sustainable living.
 You consider abandoning your dream of making an impact in people’s lives.
 You start to contemplate leaving the profession that you love.

 If you are like most therapists, you love doing massage.
 You get into your session room with your client, and you get into the zone.
 You know exactly what I’m talking about.
 You are connected to that client’s body as your hands explore the tissues.
 You’re deeply aware of the sensations under your hands, the signals their body is telling you, and the story that their body reveals.